 Note:

 With the high cost of shipping many of our customers choose to ship by USPS.
-For small and light shipments this is usually less expensive, but please be aware that their estimates are notoriously wrong.
-The service is not always as economical as it may appear, particularly on larger or more valuable shipments.
-USPS estimates only include insurance up to $100 for its domestic shipments, and varying amounts for overseas shipments.
+For small and light shipments this is usually less expensive, but please be aware that their estimates are often wrong and only include insurance up to $100 for its domestic shipments.
 If you ask for full insurance we will recalculate the shipping cost and send you an invoice for any difference in cost.

 Frantz Zephirin